Guardiome/guardiome.org/content/about.md

 We make analytics software for childhood cancers.

-Our software will help doctors treat children with cancer and help the children engage in their health.
+Our software will help doctors treat children with cancer and help the children engage in their treatment.

 Our analytics assist the doctors: 1) characterize children's cancer; 2) prioritize their treatment; 3) predict their response; and 4) track their recovery.